Impact of galactic distributions in celestial capture of dark matter: Uncertainties in DM capture

-The relative changes for SHM, King distribution, DPL distribution, Mao et al. distribution and the Tsallis distribution are shown by the magenta, yellow, red, green and blue colored plots respectively.
+In figure \ref{fig:NS}, we present the estimated changes in the capture rate due to the uncertainties and non-MB distributions introduced in section \ref{sec:velocity_dis}, relative to the benchmark values of MB and equipping Eq. \eqref{eq:capt-effective}.
+The relative changes for SHM, King distribution, DPL distribution, Mao \emph{et al.} distribution and the Tsallis distribution are shown by the magenta, yellow, red, green and blue colored plots respectively.
 The solid, dashed and dotted curves denote the relative changes introduced by fitting the velocity distribution parameters to the ARTEMIS, APOSTLE and FIRE-2 haloes respectively.
 The shaded bands show the variations in the relative capture rate for $u_0=233 \pm 3$ and $u_{\rm esc}=528_{-25}^{+24}$, evaluated from astrophysical observations.
-For the distributions considered here, we note that the largest departures in capture rates, with respect to the capture rate evaluated at the benchmark values of SHM is due to the Mao et.al. velocity distribution.
-In the range of astrophysical uncertainty, we report a maximum change of $98 \%$ in the capture rate for the Mao distribution.
+For the distributions considered here, we note that the largest departures in capture rates, with respect to the capture rate evaluated at the benchmark values of MB is due to the Mao \emph{et al.} velocity distribution.
+In the range of astrophysical uncertainty, we report a maximum change of $98 \%$ in the capture rate for the Mao \emph{et al.} distribution.
 Similarly, if we consider $u_0$ and $u_{\rm esc}$ from cosmological simulations, we find the APOSTLE and FIRE-2 curves to lie in close proximity of the SHM\footnote{The value of $u_0$ for the APOSTLE lie close to the central value of the astrophysically measured quantities.
 Hence, the capture rate computed using APOSTLE data show least departure from the capture rate obtained from the benchmark values of SHM.
 From a similar argument, capture rate estimated from the ARTEMIS simulation shows maximum deviation from SHM.
 The effects due to a change in $u_0$ although similar, exceeds the effects due to changes in $u_{\rm esc}$.}.
 We have evaluated the parameters relevant to this work, for the FIRE-2 simulation, which is additional to ARTEMIS and APOSTLE considered in \cite{Maity:2020wic}.
-In addition, among the three simulations considered here, FIRE-2 has slightly finer mass and spacial resolutions and considers accretions at the solar circle whilst incorporating mesh-free hydrodynamics.
-In case of the NS considered here, we report the corresponding value to be $22\%$ from the estimated parameters of FIRE-2 simulation provided in table \ref{tab:bestfit}.
-The relative changes estimated for each distribution for the FIRE-2 simulation is given in table \ref{tab:PerUnc}.
+In addition, among the three simulations considered here, FIRE-2 has slightly finer mass and spacial resolutions and considers accretions at the solar circle while incorporating mesh-free hydrodynamics.
+In case of the NS considered here, we report the corresponding value to be $22\%$ from the estimated parameters of FIRE-2 simulation provided in Table \ref{tab:bestfit}.
+The relative changes estimated for each distribution for the FIRE-2 simulation is given in Table \ref{tab:PerUnc}.
 On a similar note, the deviations obtained for the APOSTLE and ARTEMIS simulations are at $63\%$ and $181\%$ respectively.